celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ### Deploying the contract

 The next step is to deploy the compiled contract.
 Using Hardhat CLI, we will deploy it to the local network.
-The hardhat ‘node’ is good for local deployment and testing before deploying to a live network since it uses test Celo.
+The hardhat node is good for local deployment and testing before deploying to a live network since it uses test Celo.

 To see what the hardhat local network looks like, open the terminal and type the following command.